10 000 Meters Into Miles

 • Q: Is there an exact conversion factor for meters to miles?

 • A: No, the conversion is based on an approximation because the definition of a mile and meter are based on different standards and historical contexts.
-However, the approximation is accurate enough for most purposes.
+That said, the approximation is accurate enough for most purposes.

 • Q: Why are there two major systems of measurement (metric and imperial)?

 • A: The existence of both systems is a result of historical development.
 The metric system emerged later and is based on a decimal system, making it more consistent and easier to use in many scientific and engineering contexts.
-However, the imperial system remains in use in some countries due to long-standing traditions and established practices.
+On the flip side, the imperial system remains in use in some countries due to long-standing traditions and established practices.

 • Q: How can I perform these conversions quickly without a calculator?